smasongarrison/syllabi/MegaSyllabus.md

 - Quiz 6: During Finals, 05/14

-## Take Home Assignments
+### Take Home Assignments
-There are three large take-home assignments.
-Each assignment has a qualitative aspect and a quantitative aspect, and are counted separately in your grade.
+There are four large take-home assignments.
+Two are qualitative and two are quantitative.

-The best two (2) out of three (3) qualitative aspects will be used to determine your qualitative score; similarly, the best two (2) out of three (3) quantitative aspects will be used to determine your quantitative score.
 I will provide more specific written guidelines at least two weeks before each assignment is due.
 You have to submit assignment 1 because I give extensive feedback that will help you on later assignments.
 However, you may skip assignment 2 or 3.

-### Assignment Dates
+#### Assignment Dates

 - Assignment 1: Friday, 03/12: Set 1 and Critique of an online test.